Iterating Fun - Simon Newstead

 • There’s more opportunity to meld puzzle games into other game genres to make them more addictive (this is an interesting one I’ll expand on in a later post)

 • Puzzles can often lose the fun factor easily by being too easy or difficult - the researchers from ZSL could and did increase complexity by making pipes opaque and balance difficulty for the chimps.
-The trick is to be positioned between apathy (too easy*) and over frustration (see Mihály Csíkszentmihályi’s research on “flow”).
+The trick is to be positioned between apathy (too easy*) and over frustration (see Mihály Csíkszentmihályi's on “flow”).
 Note - this state of energized focus is different from mindless repetition which can be associated with hypnotic states.

 • To get people to do better in your puzzle game and enjoy it more, go for playful loading screens and audio to get them in the mood